carter-yagemann/IRC-Bot/README.md

 Things To Possibly Impliment
 ============================
 * Method to log channels, PMs, etc
-* More data searching methods
-* Method to validate and parse messages
 * Method to leave rooms
 * Impliment timeNow method and timestamping